Nadeeshan96/nadeeshan96.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Active open-source contributor.
 Member of the [Ballerina programming language](https://ballerina.io/) team.
-Responsible mainly for the Ballerina runtime, JVM bytecode generation, intermediate representation (IR) optimization.
+Responsible mainly for the Ballerina runtime, JVM bytecode generation, intermediate representation (IR) optimisation.

 I am a graduate from University of Moratuwa, Sri Lanka specialized in Electronic and Telecommunication Engineering.
-During my undergraduate years and after that, I focused my research on signal processing, machine learning, optimization and algorithms.
-I am passionate on using my knowledge and research experience to improve the value and make a huge impact on real-world applications.
+Throughout my undergraduate studies and subsequent research, my focus has centered on signal processing, machine learning, optimisation, and algorithms.

+__I am passionate about improving my knowledge, conducting research, and using my experience to enhance the value of my work and have a positive impact on real-world applications.__

 * **Programming languages:** Ballerina, Java, Python, MATLAB, C++, C
 * **Skills:** research and development, problem solving, effective communication, task planning and teamwork